 Some Icing sugar for dusting

-Step 2 – In a large bowl, mix the warm milk, sugar and dry yeast.
+Step 2 – Now to the bomboloni.
+In a large bowl, mix the warm milk, sugar and dry yeast.
 Leave it on a side for 5 to 10 minutes, so it gets active and starts making bubbles.

 Step 3 – Add the egg yolks, melted butter, vanilla, rum, and salt and mix well with a hand whisk until you incorporate all the ingredients.